sylabs/singularity-userdocs/cgroups.rst

 See
 https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#control-groups
 for information about the available limits.
-Note that {Singularity} uses TOML format for the confiuration file, rather than JSON.
+Note that {Singularity} uses TOML format for the configuration file, rather than JSON.